graphile/graphile.github.io/src/news/2021-11-09-graphql-summit.md

 _2021-11-09_

-This week, Benjie teamed up with Ivan to give a virtual talk looking at the future of the GraphQL Specification at Apollo GraphQL Summit.
+This week, Benjie teamed up with Ivan from Apollo to give a virtual talk looking at the future of the GraphQL Specification at Apollo GraphQL Summit.
 As long-standing community contributors to the GraphQL Specification Working Group, Ivan and Benjie presented highlights of the 2021 GraphQL Specification release and introduced some of the exciting new features currently working their way towards becoming part of the GraphQL Spec.

 <div class="tc">
 <iframe